 Experts say that the Cross-cradle or Clutch holds are best used for moms who can breastfeed their premature babies.
 Laid-back nursing is one alternative position.
 Seek help or assistance from a lactation consultant because some preterm babies are not yet strong enough to create the suction pressure that drives milk from the breast and into the baby’s mouth.
 Accessories such as nipple shields may come in handy for these situations.

 Breastfeeding in a laid-back position helps ensure that your baby can get both hindmilk and foremilk, which can decrease episodes of colic.
 Use an upright position to lessen the amount of air that they swallow alongside milk.

 Most moms are worried about providing enough milk, but there are mothers who actually produce too much that it overflows and stresses their babies instead.
 To reduce this fast let-down process, assume a Laid-back feeding position.

 Maybe your baby is so eager to drink milk that you end up having nipple pain or trauma.
 If the natural pulling sensation during sucking is gradually turning into pain, switch to the Laid-back nursing position.

 Breastfeeding position for mastitis

-To make it clear, continue breastfeeding your child even if you have mastitis, unless you have been told by a physician or lactation consultant to stop.
-Cradle hold is the most widely used breastfeeding position in these circumstances.
+To make it clear, continue breastfeeding your child even if you have mastitis unless you have been told by a physician or lactation consultant to stop.
+The cradle hold is the most widely used breastfeeding position in these circumstances.